Rustic brick buildings along a downtown street in Jonesborough, Tennessee. Editorial credit: Dee Browning / Shutterstock.com

 A fountain in Courthouse Square in the town of McMinnville, Tennessee.
 By Brian Stansberry - Own work, CC BY 4.0, Wikimedia Commons.

-Located in the heart of Tennessee’s scenic Cumberland Plateau, McMinnville offers a charming downtown that perfectly blends history with natural beauty.
-The Historic District showcases a number of beautiful 19th-century buildings, including the Warren County Courthouse, which stands as a central landmark in the town square.
-Surrounding Court Square are plenty of thriving downtown businesses, such as Cumberland Biscuit Company for an early morning bite or Collins River BBQ & Cafe to fill your belly.
-Moreover, history enthusiasts have a range of options along Main Street, including the Black History Museum and Historic Dr. Thomas Black House, each with its own unique artifacts and information.
+Located in Tennessee’s scenic Cumberland Plateau, McMinnville features a charming downtown that combines history with natural beauty.
+The Historic District highlights numerous elegant 19th-century buildings, including the Warren County Courthouse, a key landmark in the town square.
+Around Court Square, you'll find vibrant businesses like Cumberland Biscuit Company for a quick breakfast or Collins River BBQ & Cafe for a hearty meal.
+History lovers can explore sites along Main Street such as the Black History Museum and the Historic Dr. Thomas Black House, each showcasing unique artifacts and stories.

 Granville